 8) Approach a Local Pottery School / Teaching Center

-In some towns and cities you may find that there is a pottery centers.
-Pottery centers often run courses, and have facilities for students and visitors.
+In some towns and cities, you may find that there is a pottery center.
+Pottery centers often run courses and have facilities for students and visitors.
 They will usually have potter’s wheels and kilns.

-These organisations are different from schools and technical colleges.
-One way they differ, is that the people running them can be easier to get in touch with.
+These organizations are different from schools and technical colleges.
+One way they differ is that the people running them can be easier to get in touch with.
 In colleges, heads of department can be harder to identify or reach.
 In a local pottery center, this is not normally the case.

 9) Buy a Kiln as a Group

 You could then share usage of the kiln.
 If 6 of you buy a kiln for $600, then you are only spending $100 each.
-The risk and expense is then reduced considerably.
+The risk and expense are then reduced considerably.

-Better still, you can easily pick up a second hand kiln in on Craigslist or eBay.
+Better still, you can easily pick up a second-hand kiln on Craigslist or eBay.
 These can sometimes be a bit rusty and the elements might not be working well.

 As a kiln share arrangement, you would need to work out some practicalities.
 For example, a firing schedule and the costs of running the kiln.
 However, if you are starting out and your pottery output is not high, then this is a great option.